Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Introduction

 \subsection{Contributions}

-Our main contributions are giving a complete characterization of eventual forever connectedness in these models (see Theorem \ref{Eventual forever connectedness thm}) and resolving a conjecture of Janson \cite{janson_2017_on} on the asymptotic normality of the number of vertices, in this connected regime (see Theorem \ref{connected Gauss}).
-We also resolve an open problem of Janson \cite{janson_2017_on} regarding when the produced graphs are almost complete (see Theorem \ref{essential completeness thm}).
-We also obtain an apparently new result characterizing when the urns in a fairly classical, albeit much less so than its finite variants, urn scheme \cite{benhamou_2017_concentration}\cite{hwang_2008_local}\cite{dutko_1989_central}\cite{karlin_1967_central} are eventually forever filled in order (see Proposition \ref{filled in order thm}).
+Our main contributions are giving a complete characterization of eventual forever connectedness in these models and, in this connected regime, proving Janson's \cite{janson_2017_on} conjecture on the asymptotic normality of the number of vertices.
+We also resolve an open problem of Janson \cite{janson_2017_on} regarding when the produced graphs are eventually forever essentially complete and obtain an apparently new result characterizing when the urns in a classical urn scheme \cite{benhamou_2017_concentration,hwang_2008_local,dutko_1989_central,karlin_1967_central,gnedin_2007_notes} are eventually forever filled in order.